Odilon Redon: Career

 At the end of the war, Redon moved to Paris and resumed working almost exclusively in charcoal and lithography.
 He called his visionary works, conceived in shades of black, his noirs.
 It was not until 1878 that his work gained any recognition with Guardian Spirit of the Waters; he published his first album of lithographs, titled Dans le Rêve, in 1879.
 Still, Redon remained relatively unknown until the appearance in 1884 of a cult novel by Joris-Karl Huysmans titled À rebours (Against Nature).
 The story featured a decadent aristocrat who collected Redon's drawings.

-In 1886, Redon exhibited his work with the Impressionists in their the last exhibition.
+In 1886, Redon exhibited his work with the Impressionists in their last exhibition.
 The same year, he also began participating in the exhibitions of Les XX in Brussels.

 In the 1890s, Redon worked in pastel and oil; he did not make noirs after 1900.
 In 1899, he exhibited with the Nabis at Durand-Ruel's.

 Redon had a keen interest in Hindu and Buddhist religion and culture.
 The figure of the Buddha increasingly showed in his work.
 Influences of Japonisme blended into his art, such as the painting The Death of the Buddha around 1899, The Buddha in 1906, Jacob and the Angel in 1905, and Vase with Japanese Warrior in 1905, among others.

 Baron Robert de Domecy (1867–1946) commissioned Redon in 1899 to create 17 decorative panels for the dining room of the Château de Domecy-sur-le-Vault near Sermizelles in Burgundy.
 Redon had created large decorative works for private residences in the past, but his compositions for the château de Domecy in 1900–1901 were his most radical compositions to that point and mark the transition from ornamental to abstract painting.
 The landscape details do not show a specific place or space.
 Only details of trees, twigs with leaves, and budding flowers in an endless horizon can be seen.
 The colors used are mostly yellow, grey, brown and light blue.
 The influence of the Japanese painting style found on folding screens, byōbu, is discernible in his choice of colors and the rectangular proportions of most of the up to 2.5 metres high panels.
 Fifteen of them are located today in the Musée d'Orsay, acquired in 1988.

 Domecy also commissioned Redon to paint portraits of his wife and their daughter Jeanne, two of which are in the collections of the Musée d'Orsay and the Getty Museum in California.
 Most of the paintings remained in the Domecy family collection until the 1960s.

-Awards

-In 1903, Redon was awarded the Legion of Honour.